kazabooboo/gizra.com/_posts/2010-04-05-ctools-context-and-message.md

 ---
+created: 1270492688
+layout: post
-tags: []
+tags:
+- Drupal-planet
+- CTools
+permalink: content/ctools-context-and-message
 title: CTools, Context and Message
-permalink: content/ctools-context-and-message
-layout: post
-created: 1270492688
 ---
 When I decided I'll use CTools for the <a href="http://drupal.org/project/message">Message</a> module, I knew it will save me some time.
 I mean, everybody knows the "let's re-use the same API" concept.
 I started copying from Context module the parts that I needed, and added my own logic.